 Nowadays small business credit cards are more competitive than ever before.
 Not only can they help you earn valuable rewards for your business, but in some cases business credit cards also offer valuable perks that can save you a lot of money and offer peace of mind with your purchases.

 Chase Ink Business Preferred Card Basics For September 2021

-With the Ink Preferred Card earn a welcome bonus of 100,000 Chase Ultimate Rewards points after spending $15,000 on purchases within the first three months of account opening.
+The Ink Preferred Card is offering an incredible welcome bonus of 100,000 Chase Ultimate Rewards points after spending $15,000 on purchases within the first three months of account opening.

-As far as I’m concerned this is the most generous welcome bonus offered by any credit card out there.
+As far as I’m concerned this is as generous as welcome bonuses on credit cards get.
 I value Ultimate Rewards points at 1.7 cents each, so to me those 100,000 points are worth a whopping $1,700.

 Chase has something that’s known as the 5/24 rule.
 With this, you typically won’t be approved for the card if you’ve opened five or more new card accounts in the past 24 months.
 So if you do apply for this card, make sure you’re under that limit.
 Here’s how to check your 5/24 status, and here are general rules on applying for Chase business cards.